HenriDellal/emerald/README.md

 - Resizeable layout.

 ## To do
-- Shortcuts;
-- Oreo icons and package service;
+- Oreo+ shortcuts and package service;
 - Some bug fixes and improvements.

 ## How to use